Ironhack-Datacamp/immigration_news/README.md

 I suspected that both news and immigration had increased in recent years, and hypothesized that there would be a correlation between media coverage on migration and immigration numbers.

-Policies and controversial events have a stronger influence on amount of news coverage than actual migration numbers.
+However, muliple (OLS) regressions indicated no statistically significant correlations between media coverage on migraiton and immigraiton numbers.
+This suggests that there may be other factors that have a stronger influence on the amount of news coverage, such as government policies or global events.

 ## Datasets
 I utilised two separate databanks for my analysis.